a-newman/a-newman.github.io/README.md

 ### `npm run deploy`

 Deploys website to github pages.
+Creates a build and pushes it to the branch gh-pages.